 Day 4 – Moray terrace circles & Maras salt pans walk

 Today is a day of contrasts.
 We start by driving an hour and a quarter to the ancient Inca site of Moray.
 Consisting of a series of terraces built in concentric circles, it is thought to have been designed for agricultural experiments.
 The terraces offer different amounts of sun and shade depending upon their level and orientation, thus giving a wide range of conditions in which to work out what plants could be grown where.
 This information could then have been used to determine which crops would thrive at certain altitudes and aspects.

-We should have fantastic views all day long of the snow peaks across the Urubamba valley such aws Veronica, Pitusiray and Sawasiray.
-From here we continue to the small colonial village of Maras where it seems time has stood still before then heading on down to the Salt Pans or Salineras as they are known locally.
+We should have fantastic views all day long of the snowy peaks you can see across the Urubamba valley such as Veronica, Pitusiray and Sawasiray.
+From here we continue to the small colonial village of Maras where it seems time has stood still, other than people having cellphones of course, before then heading on down to the Salt Pans or Salineras as they are known locally.
 Salt is still extracted by hand by families that have worked here for generations.
-It also makes for some beautiful photographs.
-We then carry on down to the Urubamba River where our private vehicle will be waiting to take us to our hotel in the Sacred Valley.
+It also makes for some beautiful photographs from many angles and in different light.
+We then carry on down to the Urubamba River where our private vehicle will be waiting to take us to our comfortable hotel in the Sacred Valley.

 Total distance: 7 miles

 Maximum altitude point: 11,590ft